Bitergia/fiware-chanchan/docker/images/pep-wilma/README.md

 docker-compose -f pep-wilma.yml up -d
 ```

 And all the services will be up.
-End to end testing can be done using the complete [chanchanapp docker compose](https://github.com/Bitergia/fiware-chanchan/blob/master/docker/compose/chanchan-new.yml).
+End to end testing can be done using the complete [chanchanapp docker compose](https://github.com/Bitergia/fiware-chanchan/blob/master/docker/compose/chanchan-new.yml)

-**Note**: as retrieving the `<container-ip>` can be a bit 'tricky', we've created a set of utilities and useful scripts for handling docker images.
-You can find them all [here](https://github.com/Bitergia/docker/tree/master/utils).

 ## What if I don't want to use docker-compose?

-No problem, the only thing is that you will have to deploy IDM, Authzforge and Orion containers yourself and their IPs with the hosts idm, authzforge and orion in wilma-pep container.
+No problem, the only thing is that you will have to deploy IDM, Authzforce and Orion containers yourself and their IPs with the hosts idm, authzforce and orion in wilma-pep container.

 ## About SSH